 Difficulty Rating: Class 3

-$695 based on a minimum of two people
+$695 per person with a minimum of two people